flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 ### Constructing the frame

 Let's now see how a frame is rendered on the console and subsequently displayed on TV.
-For demonstration purposes, *Super Mario World* will serve as example.
+For demonstration purposes, *Super Mario World* will serve as an example.

 #### Tiles {.tabs .active}